How To Keep Eggs From Freezing In The Winter

 #2 Feed Them to Other Livestock

-Warm eggs on a cold morning is a treat both people and animals enjoy.
+A warm egg on a cold morning is a treat both humans and animals appreciate, turning a frozen egg into a resource rather than waste.

 MORE CHICKEN RESOURCES: